GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

 ###Install Server

 The following steps are involved in installing the GsDevKit server and client.
-For an example script to execute, see  [Install GsDevKit server and client](#script-to-install-both-server-and-client)
+For an example script to execute, see  [Install GsDevKit server and client](#script-to-install-both-server-and-client).

+Before running installing the server, please check on the [GemStone/S 64 Bit product page for the latest versions][2] and visit [the Community and Web Edition Licensing page for information on the license included with the download and other options][3].
+It is a good idea to acquire a free, Limited Community License by sending email to sales@gemtalksystems.com.
+It is also recommended that you download and use the latest version of the GemStone/S 64 Bit product.
+The following instructions are for version 3.2.9.

 1. **Determine your installation directory and clone GsDevKit_home to that location**